 Chelsie holds a Master of Arts in Teaching from secondary drama and language arts, and a Bachelor of Arts in Theatre from SOU.
 Chelsie has taught at Northwest Children's Theatre, as well as at the reggio emilia inspired preschool Growing Seeds in NE Portland.
 Chelsie has acted with several companies throughout the Portland area, including: Sojourn Theatre, Lunacy Stageworks, Well Arts, and Curious Comedy Theatre.
 Chelsie is excited to work with Oregon Children's Theatre!

 Blake is an alumni of the Young Professionals Program at Oregon Children's Theatre and has been a part of the OCT family from a very young age.
-Currently, Blake is the Acting Academy Assistant at OCT and recently moved back to Portland after graduating with a BFA from Adelphi University in New York.
+Currently, Blake is the Acting Academy Associate at OCT and recently moved back to Portland after graduating with a BFA from Adelphi University in New York.
 He also studied abroad at the London Academy of Music and Dramatic Arts and has traveled across the globe implementing arts programs for at risk youth.

 Matt moved to Portland, OR in 1997.
 He graduated from the Meadows School of the Arts at Southern Methodist University with a BFA in Acting, Directing, and Playwriting.
 His own plays, The Planet ME, Neck, A Place Called Timothy, Parts, Darkstep and Dawning, After the Zipper, and The Vespiary have been produced in the Dallas, Texas and/or Portland, Oregon areas.
 Matt is a multi-award-winning director and writer, and has also written a wide range of plays for the JAW Festival at Portland Center Stage.